-Each year we help host and judge the District One Ohio History Day (OHD).
+The CAC serves as the Region I for Ohio History Day (OHD).
 Ohio History Day, an affiliate of National History Day, is a grades 6-12 competition (in addition to a youth division for grades 4-5) that offers students the opportunity to present primary and secondary historical research in a variety of categories - original papers, websites, exhibits, performances, and documentaries.
 The competition exists at the local, state and national levels and is judged by professional historians, educators, and volunteers.
 It is a great opportunity for students to improve their research, critical thinking, communication and presentation skills.
 The 2019 Region I competition is scheduled for Saturday, March 16 at the Bowen-Thompson Student Union.

 The Awards Committee will recognize authors for outstanding publications in two divisions.
 The Academic Scholar Division will include works prepared and submitted by authors who are professional writers or academicians.
 The Independent Scholar Division will include works prepared and submitted by independent or local researchers, amateurs, and other creative writers who do not claim “history” as a profession.
 Each Division winner will receive a $300.00 cash award and plaque.